 Her father and life coach Masakazu - a very good golfer himself - didn't laugh, he took his daughter seriously and took her back to the Philippines at nine, where Yuka could home-school, play golf every day and work towards her dream.

-Now she's 19 and it's come true: Saso turned pro in November 2019 after earning an LPGA Tour of Japan card for 2020, she's the Philippines' female No.1 and right now.
-She's even ranked high enough to qualify for Tokyo 2020 next summer.
+Now she's 19 and it's come true: Saso turned pro in November 2019 after earning an LPGA Tour of Japan card for 2020, she's the Philippines' female No.1 and right now she's even ranked high enough to qualify for Tokyo 2020 - just weeks from now.

-Saso has been praised by former World No.1 Sung Hyun Park, and Filipina volleyball superstar Alyssa Valdez wants Yuka to teach her how to play golf!
+Saso has been praised by former World No.1 Sung Hyun Park, Filipina volleyball superstar Alyssa Valdez wants Yuka to teach her how to play golf, and her US Open win has made her a global star overnight - even Manny Pacquiao is proud:

 Now Saso is once more clear about what she wants: To bring joy to Filipinos by becoming their first ever World No.1 golfer, and to finish top of an Olympic podium.